immsk1997/mskim/README.md

 *"I achieved more than a 60-fold improvement in time efficiency and successfully migrated it to the production environment."*

-Currently, I am working as a ```AI researcher``` in the **Department of Radiology at Seoul National University Hospital**.
+Currently, I am working as a ```AI researcher``` in the **AICON, Department of Radiology at Seoul National University Hospital**.
 I am conducting research on improving the performance of a 3D CNN deep learning model for patient prognosis prediction based on ```3D MRI brain image``` and exploring ways to expand it to multi-modal data.